-- Best before – these dates refer to quality rather than food safety; foods with a Best Before date should be safe to eat after the date, but they may no longer be at their best.
+- Best Before – these dates refer to quality rather than food safety; foods with a Best Before date should be safe to eat after the date, but they may no longer be at their best.

-- Use by – these dates refer to safety: food can be eaten up to the end of this date, but not after, even if it looks and smells fine.
+- Use By – these dates refer to safety: food can be eaten up to the end of this date, but not after, even if it looks and smells fine.
 Always follow the storage instructions on pack.

 3. Get your portions right

 Preparing, cooking and serving too much food is one of the main reasons we waste food.
-Why not use the Love Food Hate Waste Portion Planner to help you work out how much you need per person per meal (it’ll even work out kid-sized portions too).
+Why not use the Love Food Hate Waste Portion Planner Link opens in a new window to help you work out how much you need per person per meal (it’ll work out kid-sized portions too).
 It’s especially handy for helping to portion those pesky products, like pasta and rice, which expand when you cook them.

 5. Love your leftovers

 It’s amazing what you can do with leftovers – and sometimes they can taste even better than the original meal.
 For example, if you enjoy a roast on a Sunday then why not use the leftovers on a Monday for lunch or dinner?
-Who wouldn’t love a fresh chicken salad wrap in their lunch box or a tasty curry to come home to?
+Who wouldn’t love a fresh chicken salad wrap for their lunch or a tasty curry to come home to?

 If you have a small amount of dinner left over, think about transferring it to a bag or airtight container and popping it in the freezer.
 Ta-da!
 A ‘ready meal’ for one.
 Smaller amounts of leftovers can also be puréed for baby food or served as a kid’s portion for lunch the next day.

-6. Use savvy storage
+6. Be savvy with storage